gnperdue/Euler/README.md

 * OpenMP
 * MPI
 * The Scientific Python Stack
+* The Haskell Platform or ghc and cabal

 Some of it will build and run on Scientific Linux Fermi as well.